slymax/webview/README.md

 ### Using a remote source

-If you want to create an app that displays the content of a remote website
+If you want to create an app that shows the content of a remote website

 1. uncomment line **24** in `MainActivity.java` and replace `https://example.com` with your remote source